norlab-ulaval/awesome-canadian-robotics/README.md

 # Awesome Canadian Robotics [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-> A curated list of Canadian robotics open-source software, companies and researchers.
+> A curated list of Canadian robotics open-source software, datasets, companies, laboratories, and researchers.

 The maintenance of this list is aligned with the proposition of the [Canadian Robotics Council](https://www.roboticscouncil.ca) to better share information about robotics initiative in Canada.
 This is not a comprehensive list of everything happening in Canada related to robotics.